DO-2K23-26/beep-arch-decisions/voice/README.md

 - Signaling
 - Media-Server

-## Signaling responsibilities:
+## Signaling specifications:
 - Handle rights
 - Handle Media-Servers
+- Is written in Elixir using Phoenix framework (Therefore the api is only a socket phoenix)

-## Media-Server responsibilities:
+## Media-Server specifications:
 - Handle media
-- The media server is a SFU (Selective Forwarding Unit)
+- Is a SFU (Selective Forwarding Unit)
+- Is written in Rust

 ### Connection flow: